Isko Moreno: Foreign policy

-Moreno expressed strong opinions on a foreign policy aligned with what he called a "Filipino-first" policy, under which the Philippines would form contracts, organizations, and trade agreements, only if they are beneficial to Filipinos.
+Moreno expressed strong opinions on a foreign policy aligned with what he called a "Filipino-first" policy, under which the Philippines would form contracts, organisations, and trade agreements, only if they are beneficial to Filipinos.

 According to Moreno, the Philippines is not "militarily prepared" for an encounter with China, and that laws such as the Law of the Sea must be upheld.
 He said he believes the country's defense secretary should come from the navy because the Philippines is an archipelagic country.
 He said the Philippines' should be "fearless" in asserting the country's claims to South China Sea islands, and should be responsive to the plight of Filipino fishermen, while it should be "fair" and "sensible" in dealing with other countries also occupying some maritime features in the sea, especially in trade.
-Moreno criticized the United Nations (UN), questioning what they are doing in light of China's disregard of the Permanent Court of Arbitration (PCA).
+Moreno criticised the United Nations (UN), questioning what they are doing in light of China's disregard of the Permanent Court of Arbitration (PCA).
 According to Moreno, China needs to accept a 2016 arbitration award of the Hague ruling that made clear the Philippines' entitlements, including where it can fish and exploit offshore oil and gas, also citing the Velarde map as reference.
 He also expressed a wish to form partnerships with other countries and to prepare the Philippines for joint trade with China.

 Moreno expressed support for the Philippines returning to the International Criminal Court (ICC) if the move would "give a good impression to the world".